Code-Institute-Submissions/EDavies2020-fps-ms1/README.md

 ### Returning user goals:

 * Find contact Information
-    *FPS contact information can be found in the header and footer throughout the website
+    * FPS contact information can be found in the header and footer throughout the website

 * See pictures of their jobs uploaded
-    * Our last job section and projects page are to be updated periodically updated to include newly completed jobs and recommendations
+    * Our last job section and projects page are to be periodically updated to include newly completed jobs and recommendations

-* Make contact about a future projects
+* Make contact about future projects
     * Customers can make contact using:
         * email - Found in header of each page
         * mobile - Found in header of each page and on contacts page